 Erie Insurance Review

-Erie Insurance is rated 3.2/5 by WalletHub’s editors, based on customer reviews, sample insurance quotes and ratings from organizations such as the Better Business Bureau (BBB).
+Erie Insurance is a good company and is rated 3.2/5 by WalletHub’s editors, based on customer reviews, insurance quotes and ratings from third party organizations.
 Erie reviews from consumers tend to focus on the company’s affordable prices, though there are reports of problems with customer service.
-Similarly, Erie’s NAIC rating is 1.0, which means it has received an average number of complaints for a car insurance company.
+Similarly, Erie’s NAIC rating is 1.10, which means it has received an average number of complaints for a car insurance company.
 Customer complaints focus on delays and discrepancies in claims payments.

 Erie Insurance Ratings